Vyral/robert-mack/_posts/2020-07-24-q-why-are-some-homes-taking-longer-to-sell.md

 1:35—How stale inventory has crept into our market&nbsp;

-3:02—Why buyers would rather walk away from an overpriced property rather than submit an offer
+3:02—Why buyers would walk away from an overpriced property rather than submit an offer

 3:51—If your home’s on the market for more than 60 days, you’ve priced it too high